nudataviz/project-fall25-lifeflight/Frontend Setup Guide.md

 # LifeFlight Dashboard – Frontend

-This repository contains the frontend application for the LifeFlight dashboard MVP.
+This repository contains the frontend application for the LifeFlight dashboard.

 ---